Atom Heart Mother (suite): Other appearances

 The live recording at the Montreux Casino (from The Early Years box set) also features on the shorter compilation The Early Years 1967–1972: Cre/ation.

 An edited version of this song was considered for the album Echoes: The Best of Pink Floyd, but did not make the final track listing.

 Reception

-While the band themselves have expressed negative opinions of the album in recent memory, others, like Irving Tan of Sputnik Music enjoyed the track.
-Tan has described the suite as "an incredibly focused and well-written piece of lounge music – despite the band's claims to the contrary".
+While the band themselves have expressed negative opinions of the album, Irving Tan of Sputnik Music enjoyed the track.
+Tan described the suite as "an incredibly focused and well-written piece of lounge music – despite the band's claims to the contrary".
+Paul Stump, in his book The Music's All that Matters: A History of Progressive Rock, described the orchestration as "serviceable if not exemplary" and commended Pink Floyd's willingness to present key themes through solo orchestral instruments, but criticized elements such as Wright's reliance on repeated triplets for the chordal accompaniment and found the song as a whole showed a calculated and conventional approach to music which contrasted with the "haphazard innovation of new forms and voices" which Pink Floyd exhibited in their Syd Barrett-led era.

-In 2011, PopMatters ranked "Atom Heart Mother" as the 25th greatest progressive rock song of all time.
+In 2011, PopMatters ranked "Atom Heart Mother" as the 23rd greatest progressive rock song of all time.